termoshtt/articles/README.md

 ```
 into your navigation toolbar.

-When the BibTeX file updated,
+When the BibTeX file is updated,
 you can update HTML file by
 ```shell
 ./start.py -n